madpew/SplatDeathSalad/README.md

 * fixed swapper locking on teammates in teambased games.

 # work in progress #
-Scoreboard Ping Column
+Scoreboard Ping-column
 Restructure this readme for better understanding of the changes.
-gamemode: freeze tag
-gamemode: insta-gib
+gamemodes: freeze tag, instagib